gdangelo/react-starter/README.md

 # change directory
 cd react-starter

-# install the repo with npm and bower
+# install the dependencies with npm and bower
 npm install && bower install

 # start the server